Axion Searches with Two Superconducting Radio-frequency Cavities: Physics Reach

 Requiring SNR $=5$ yields a limit in the plane of axion-photon coupling $g_{a\gamma}$ versus the axion mass $m_a$ as shown in Figure~\ref{fig:tevstm}.
-Depending on which mode is used as the spectator in the detector, the limits that can be achieved differ a lot for ALP with a mass close to the production threshold, but are comparable when the axion mass is small ($m_a\lesssim \mathcal{O}(\mu \rm eV)$).
+It is clear that in our setup choosing TM mode as the spectator yields a better sensitivity.